KZGlobalTeam/cs2kz-docs/docs/mapping/approval.md

 - There must be no way to skip from the start of a course straight to the end, resulting in ridiculously short times.

-In addition, the *names* of your maps must start with `kz_` and can only contain ASCII alphanumeric characters (and underscores).
+In addition, the *names* of your maps must start with `kz_`, can only contain ASCII alphanumeric characters (and underscores), and must not exceed 27 characters in length (including the `kz_` prefix).
 It should be easily distinguishable from other maps.

-Course names follow the same rules except that they should **not** have the `kz_` prefix.
+>[!NOTE]
+> The 27 character limit exists because of how command parsing is implemented
+> in the game engine.
+Any command must fit into 63 characters (the buffer is 64
+> characters, but the last character is a `\0` terminator).
+The two available
+> commands to change map are `map` and `changelevel`.
+The argument to these
+> commands is the path to the map file, which usually looks like this:
+> `workshop/<id>.bsp`, with `<id>` being an unsigned 32-bit integer.
+Therefore,
+> the longest possible command, without an actual map name, is `changelevel
+> workshop/4294967295/.bsp`.
+This is 36 characters long, leaving 27 characters
+> for the map name, to reach the limit of 63.

+Course names can only contain ASCII characters (including spaces, punctuation, quotes, etc.) and must be unique across all courses **on your map**.

 ## Porting